The Coromandel scallop fishery is the second largest in the country, behind the Marlborough-Tasman fishery.

 Commercial catch levels in the Coromandel fishery was historically based on annual abundance surveys of known scallop beds.
 The last biomass survey was conducted in 2012.

 In the 2013 the Minister for Primary Industries increased the the Total Allowable Commercial Catch (TACC) from 22 to 100 tonnes and it remains at this level.
 Commercial landings over the past 8 years have averaged 47 tonnes.
 Commercial landings in 2014/15 was 34 tonnes.

 In 2016 the Ministry for Primary Industries (MPI) proposed two options for the future management of Coromandel scallops: the status quo or a 50% reduction in the TACC.

 The New Zealand Sport Fishing Council (NZSFC) advocates that MPI works with all stakeholders to develop an agreed management plan incorporating in-season catch and effort controls, and an annual public report outlining harvest strategies and commercial operations.
 This would make management more transparent and give the public some confidence that this fish stock is being managed in the long-term interests of the fishery and future generations.

-Click on the right-hand image to download the document.
+Click on the image to download the document.
 Most recent activity is at the top of the list.

 The New Zealand Sport Fishing Council recommends the Minister exercises his statutory powers and obligations to prohibit the use of Victorian box dredges in the Coromandel scallop fishery due to their damaging effects on scallops, benthic communities and habitats that sustain other species.